James City in Craven County, North Carolina — The American South (South Atlantic)

 Location.
 35° 4.83′ N, 77° 1.752′ W. Marker is in James City, North Carolina, in Craven County.
 Marker is at the intersection of Old Cherry Point Road (County Route 1113) and Green Springs Road (County Route 1129), on the right when traveling north on Old Cherry Point Road.
 Touch for map.
 Marker is in this post office area: New Bern NC 28560, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 9, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 353 times since then and 26 times this year.
+It was originally submitted on September 9, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 412 times since then and 4 times this year.
 Photos: 1, 2. submitted on September 9, 2014, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.